scholarslab/gitpractice/Praxis2020.md

 favorite, it definitely depends on my mood/the season.
 A good bet is usually some kind of lavender/basil/herbs in general combination.
 * Aaron: Freshly cut grass and gasoline.
 Essentially lawnmowing.
 Added benefit if I'm not doing the mowing.
 * Grace: I’m very basic, scent-wise—give me a good autumn-themed Yankee candle and I’m set!
 What’s weird is that there are some scents everyone seems to love but I absolutely can’t stand—that Mrs. Meyers soap everybody goes gaga for makes me want to throw up.
 I want to like it because so many people I know use it, but I can’t!
+* Shane: I think probably some kind of food aroma, for the standard reasons.
+Maybe Tunisian harrisa?
+Or that evergreen Beijing street food favorite, spicy cumin lamb skewers.

 ## If you were a kitchen utensil/kitchen object in general, which would you be and why?
 * Elise: I'm thinking a slow cooker.
 I'm all about slow, steady effort to produce something great